Augustus P. Hunton

-Augustus P. Hunton (February 23, 1816 – June 20, 1911) was a Vermont lawyer and Senator.
+Augustus Pingry Hunton (February 23, 1816 – June 20, 1911) was a Vermont lawyer and Senator.
 He served in the Vermont House of Representatives including three years as Speaker.
 In addition, he served as President pro tempore of the Vermont State Senate.

 Early life

 Augustus Pingry Hunton was born in Groton, New Hampshire, on February 23, 1816.
 He was raised in Hyde Park and Johnson, Vermont, studied law and was admitted to the bar in 1837.

 Hunton practiced in Stockbridge, Bethel and Chelsea before settling permanently in Bethel in 1848.
 Hunton usually practiced in conjunction with one other attorney, and one of his early partners was Governor Julius Converse.
-In addition, Hunton was a relative of Samuel Pingree and Samuel's brother Stephen M. Pingree, both of whom studied law with Hunton before forming the Hartford firm of Pingree and Pingree.
+In addition, Hunton was a relative of Lt.
+Col. Samuel Pingree, later Governor of Vermont, and Samuel's brother Stephen M. Pingree, both of whom studied law with Hunton before forming the Hartford firm of Pingree and Pingree.

 Political career

 Originally a Whig, he became a Republican when the party was organized in the mid-1850s.
 Hunton represented Bethel in the Vermont House of Representatives In 1849, 1854, and 1859 to 1862.
 From 1860 to 1862 Hunton served as Speaker.

 From 1856 to 1857 Hunton represented Windsor County in the Vermont Senate, and in 1857 he served as the Senate's President pro tem.

 During the Civil War Hunton was superintendent of Union Army recruiting for Windsor County.
-In 1864 he was a delegate to the Republican National Convention.
+In 1864 he was a delegate to the Republican National Convention which nominated Abraham Lincoln.
 After the war Hunton was a U.S. Pension Notary, responsible for verifying the documents presented by claimants before they were delivered to Vermont's U.S. Pension Agents.